vittin/LessonPlan/README.md

 # Important Note

 Lesson plan was created for my school.
 It contains RESTfull admin panel and read-only page for students and full responsive desing.
-However, version at planlekcji.esy.es has disabled admin account (no login and password) for show full functionality, so i don't response for any content which may appear there.
+However, version at planlekcji.esy.es has open admin account (no login and password) for show full functionality, so i don't response for any content which may appear there.

 # Page for student